hlan/multimodal-SDG-assessment/README.md

 # Code and Data for:

-## Multimodal learning reshapes the assessment of global Sustainable Development Goals
+## Deep learning from multimodal data reveals that advanced economies face the sharpest sustainability trade-offs

 This repository contains the code and intermediate outputs used in the study titled:

-**Multimodal learning reshapes the assessment of global Sustainable Development Goals**,
+**Deep learning from multimodal data reveals that advanced economies face the sharpest sustainability trade-offs**,
 submitted to **Proceedings of the National Academy of Sciences (PNAS)**.

 ---